 Dental implants are not only the most natural-looking tooth replacement option available, they’re also made to last.
 In fact, they have a 98 percent success rate!
 It’s rare for dental implants to fail and require replacement; however, they can be susceptible to serious problems when certain factors are present.
 If you have other underlying health issues, neglect your dental hygiene, use tobacco or grind your teeth (a condition known as bruxism), you may be at greater risk for having your dental implants fail.
+Let’s be proactive and protect your investment.

 Dr. Blue Discusses the Various Causes of Failing Dental Implants